 - In Matlock, the eponymous Simple Country Lawyer did this a couple of times.

-- In one episode, a defendant decides to do this in order to delay his trial, giving him a chance to escape from custody.
+- In one episode, a defendant decides to do this to delay his trial, giving him a chance to escape from custody.

 - Another episode has the defendant dismiss his lawyer and represent himself with plenty of pork; he takes particular pleasure in cross-examining a man he stabbed, pressing to know what he was feeling as he lay bleeding out.